liesware/coherence/README.md

 Coherence is and TCP server which provides an json interface to perfom cryptographic operations like encrypt, decrypt, digital signatures, key exchage, message authentication code, random numbers, hash functions.

-## Target

-* Be cryptoserver (it's like openssl, tcp/json insted of bash)
-* Be an open source kind of alternative to HSM
-* Provide post quantum cryptography algorithms

 ## Features